daeuniverse/dae/docs/en/troubleshooting.md

 ### Troubleshoot PPPoE

-Old version of dae does not support PPPoE, Please use latest version.
+Older dae versions do not support PPPoE.
+Use the latest version.

-## Binding to LAN but bad DNS in other machines
+## Binding to LAN but DNS fails on other machines

-### Troubleshoot config of dae
+### Check dae's configuration

-Make sure you have bind to the correct LAN interfaces.
+Make sure dae is bound to the correct LAN interfaces.

-For example, if your use the same interface eth1 for WAN and LAN, write it as `wan_interface: eth1` and also in `lan_interface: eth1`.
-If the LAN interfaces you want to proxy are eth1 and docker0, write them both as `lan_interface: eth1,docker0`.
+- If `eth1` serves both WAN and LAN, set both `wan_interface: eth1` and `lan_interface: eth1`.
+- If you want to proxy `eth1` and `docker0` as LAN interfaces, set `lan_interface: eth1,docker0`.

 ### Troubleshoot DNS

-To verify on another machine in LAN:
+Run these commands on another LAN machine:

 ```bash
 curl -i 1.1.1.1
 curl -i google.com
 ```

-If the first line has a response and the second line doesn't, check whether port `53` is occupied by others on dae's machine.
+If only the first command gets a response, check whether another service occupies port `53` on the dae host:

 ```bash
 netstat -ulpen|grep 53